Free your mind and find the joy you deserve by being YOU.

 I love large puzzles

+The kind that look impossible at first.
 There's something steadying about trusting that if you keep showing up — piece by piece, without forcing it — the image reveals itself.
 I'm not attached to finishing.
 I'm attached to the process.

 Parenting a child the world doesn't always understand feels similar.
+It isn't solved in one dramatic moment.
+It unfolds.

 If something in you recognizes this —